Home > Facade > “Future Façade is about Creating a Sustainable Façade”

 What are the future opportunities for smart façades, adaptive façades, and integrated façades respectively?

 Above all, it is about creating a sustainable facade.
 In times of limited resources, this is an essential aspect, additionally, climate change plays a certain role as well.
 The selection of the right façade depends on the geographical and weather conditions, therefore extensive testing is important.
-A system that works very well in the South East Asia might not work the same way in Europe.
+A system that works very well in Southeast Asia might not work the same way in Europe.

 Currently, smart façade concepts are being implemented, for example, built-in sensor technology, which provides information on the condition of the building element and on its maintenance.
 A monitored façade will improve its longevity.
 Generally, we believe it is important to offer a wide range of systems in order to be able to act in the sense of sustainability.
 With our know-how in design, production and installation, we see a lot of opportunities where we strive to create innovative and unconventional solutions.

 Thomas Spitzer, Seele Middle East FZE